ghxm/eurlex-legal-acts-statistics/README.md

 - Statistics pages are generated in the `stats_pages` folder
 - The main webpage is updated to display the latest statistics
 - If ZENODO_TOKEN is configured as a repository secret, DOIs will be generated automatically
+- GitHub releases are created for each dataset automatically

 ## Webpage